-State law provides that the 2002 Series 2 Bonds are legal investments for the following:
+State law provides that the 2002 Series 1 Bonds are legal investments for the following:

-- Banks, trust companies, savings banks and institutions, savings and loan associations, credit unions, investment companies, insurance companies, insurance associations, and other persons or entities carrying on a banking or insurance business. - Executors, administrators, guardians, trustees, and other fiduciaries. - The State and all public officers, municipal corporations, political subdivisions and public bodies.
+- Banks, trust companies, savings banks and institutions, building and loan associations, savings and loan associations, credit unions, investment companies, and other persons or entities carrying on a banking business. - Executors, administrators, guardians, trustees, and other fiduciaries.

+• The State and all public officers, municipal corporations, political subdivisions and public bodies.